Deep Learning Based 3D Segmentation: A Survey: Experimental Results

 \subsection{Results for 3D Semantic Segmentation}

-We report the results of RGB-D based semantic segmentation methods on SUN-RGB-D \cite{song2015sun} and NYUDv2 \cite{silberman2012indoor} datasets using mAcc (mean Accuracy) and mIoU (mean Intersection over Union) as the evaluation metrics.
-These results of various methods are taken from the original papers and they are shown in Table \ref{table7}.
-The Table shows below.
+We report the results of RGB-D-based semantic segmentation methods on SUN-RGB-D~\cite{song2015sun} and NYUDv2~\cite{silberman2012indoor} datasets using mean accuracy (mA), overall accuracy (OA), and mean intersection over union (mIoU) as the evaluation metrics.
+These results of various methods are taken from the original articles and shown in Table~\ref{table7}.

-We report the results of projected images/voxel/point clouds/other representation semantic segmentation methods on S3DIS \cite{armeni20163d} (both Area 5 and 6-fold cross validation), ScanNet \cite{dai2017scannet} (test sets), Semantic3D \cite{hackel2017semantic3d} (reduced-8 subsets) and SemanticKITTI \cite{behley2019semantickitti} (only xyz without RGB).
-We use mAcc, oAcc (overall accuracy) and mIoU as the evaluation metrics.
+We report the results of projected images, voxel, point clouds, and other representation semantic segmentation methods on S3DIS~\cite{armeni20163d} (both Area 5 and 6-fold cross-validation), ScanNet~\cite{dai2017scannet} (test sets), Semantic3D~\cite{hackel2017semantic3d} (reduced-8 subsets), and SemanticKITTI~\cite{behley2019semantickitti} (only xyz without RGB).
+We use mA, OA, and mIoU as the evaluation metrics.
 These results of various methods are taken from the original papers.
-Table \ref{table8} reports the results.
+Tables~\ref{table8} reports the results.

-Sine our main interest is in point-based semantic segmentation methods, we focus on detailed analysis of performance of these methods.
-To capture wider context features and richer local features that are crucial for semantic segmentation performance, several dedicated strategies have been proposed on the basic framework.
-We present an analysis on these frameworks and strategies below.
+Point cloud semantic segmentation architectures typically focus on five main components: basic framework, neighborhood search, features abstraction, coarsening, and pre-processing.
+Below, we provide a more detailed discussion of each component.